rraj-official/sympy-hpx/v3/README.md

 # sympy-hpx v3 - Multiple Equations

-This version extends v2 with support for processing multiple equations simultaneously with unified stencil analysis.
+This version extends v2 with support for processing multiple equations simultaneously with unified stencil analysis. **Most importantly, it compiles and executes all equations in a single optimized C++ loop for maximum performance.**

 ## Key Features

+- **High-Performance C++ Execution**: Compiles multiple equations into a single optimized C++ loop
-- **Multi-equation processing**: Handle multiple SymPy equations in a single function call
+- **Multi-equation processing**: Handle multiple SymPy equations in a single compiled function call
-- **Unified stencil bounds**: Automatically calculate safe bounds for all equations combined
+- **Unified stencil bounds**: Automatically calculate safe bounds for all equations with compiled boundary checks
-- **Dependency handling**: Equations can reference results from previous equations
+- **Dependency handling**: Equations can reference results from previous equations within the same C++ loop
-- **Efficient computation**: Single loop processes all equations together
+- **Zero-copy memory access**: C++ operates directly on NumPy array memory for all result vectors
-- **Backward compatibility**: Still supports single equations
+- **Backward compatibility**: Still supports single equations with the same C++ performance

 ## Usage